juanmaGHub/odoo-openupgrade-migrate-sh/README.md

 ```
 During execution if a ```.bash_profile``` script is found a prompt asking if to execute it will show, in case pyenv is not globally enabled.

 After the extra addons requirements update, the scrip will also pause until the user decides.
-This allows missing dependency resolution.
+This allows to resolve missing dependencies (see odoo-addon-pypi-scraper/data/missing-requirements`<version>`.txt)

+Once the script start you can check the logs by tailing ```migration/odoo-migration.log``` folder.